-- Training can take some time between a couple of minutes and couple of hours based on the size of your tagged data.
+- The time to train the model can take anywhere between a few minutes to several hours based on the size of your labeled data.

 - You can only have one training job running at a time.
-You cannot start other training job wihtin the same project until the running job is completed.
+You can't start other training job within the same project until the running job is completed.

 Cancel training job

-To cancel a training job from within Language Studio, go to the Train model page.
+To cancel a training job in Language Studio, go to the Training jobs page.
 Select the training job you want to cancel, and click on Cancel from the top menu.